columbia/xray/demo.md

 As a show-case experiment, we've used XRay to observe Gmail ads attracted by various topics, such as various diseases, sexual orientation, pregnancy, race, divorce, debt, etc.  We've found some pretty interesting
-associations:  a "Shamanic healing" ad appeared exclusively in accounts containing emails about depression; a number of big store brands correlate strongly with the presence of pregnancy-related emails in a user's inbox; and a car dealership ad correlates strongly with debt-related emails, indicating subprime targeting.
+associations:  a <font color="red">"Shamanic healing"</font> ad appeared exclusively in accounts containing emails about
+<font color="green">depression</font>; a number of big clothing brand ads
+correlate strongly with the presence of pregnancy-related emails in a user's inbox; and a car dealership ad correlates strongly with debt-related emails, indicating subprime targeting.

 We thought that others might be interested in such data, so we built an [<b>XRay-based service</b>](xxx) that continuously collects and